-I changed the order of the bar according to the interface.
-The interface now has Overview, Product Rating, Store Information, Shipping Information, and Related Products.
-This allows users to tap on, for example, Product Rating, and the screen will automatically scroll to the Product Rating section.
+I redesigned in a way that the product page is 1 page.
+This allows users to tap on Product Rating, and the screen will automatically scroll to the Product Rating section.
 Additionally, a clear "read more" button can be found in the same section, allowing users to access more reviews.

 The redesigned Product Rating interface has 6-8 tags followed by lists of reviews.
-Basic tags include top (most liked), recent, with picture, perfect (5 star), good (3 & 4 star), bad (1 &2 star), and other specific tags relating to the product.
-For instance, if the product was wireless earphones, the tags may include sound quality, battery, size, etc. This needs further user testing with Wish.
-As for coding part, each review can be parsed to examine most repeatedly used keywords under each product.
-Then the keywords can be compared with all other similar products to compile the most accurate keyword list for those products.
+Basic tags include top (most liked reviews), recent, with picture, perfect (5 star), good (3 & 4 star), bad (1 &2 star), and other specific tags relating to the product.

 Pros: Consistent with Wish's design format

 Pros: Clear and stands out visually